ibexa/documentation-developer/docs/content_management/taxonomy/taxonomy.md

 ## Hide delete button on large subtree

-The "Delete" button can be hidden when a taxonomy entry has many children.
-By default, the entry's "Delete" button is hidden when there are 100 children or more.
+The **Delete** button can be hidden when a taxonomy entry has many children.
+By default, the button is hidden when there are 100 children or more.

 The `delete_subtree_size_limit` configuration is [SiteAccess-aware](siteaccess_aware_configuration.md), and can be set per SiteAccess, per SiteAccess group, or globally per default.
 For example: